DANS-KNAW/easy-sword2/README.md

 A deposit goes through several states.
 A continued deposit that is still open for additions is said to be in `DRAFT` state.
-Once the client closes the deposit by sending `In-Progress: false` it enters `FINALIZING` state (a simple deposit goes straigth to the state).
+Once the client closes the deposit by sending `In-Progress: false` it enters `FINALIZING` state (a simple deposit goes straight to this state).
 During this state `easy-deposit` assembles the deposit and validates it.
 If the the deposit is valid it transitions to the `SUBMITTED` state, otherwise it is flagged as `INVALID`.

 After submission the deposit is processed for ingestion in the archive.
 This may include any number of steps, such